GrzegorzBobryk/ViewBindingDelegate/README.md

 }
 ```

-You can also use `safeSetAdapter` to automatically clean adapter reference from fragment
+You can also use `safeSetAdapter` to automatically clean adapter reference from fragment.
+Do **not** call it from pagers.

 ```kotlin
 class ExampleFragment1 : Fragment(R.layout.fragment_example) {